 David is a partner at CMS, one of Switzerland’s leading law firms, and is involved with a family foundation established by one of his ancestors.
 David used his expertise to create and register the Vareille Foundation, which continues to benefit from his legal acumen, sophisticated understanding of Swiss culture and society, and network of contacts in Switzerland.

-Olivier serves the Board as the Vareille children’s representative, a two-year position that rotates among four siblings—Olivier, Marie, Clément and Paul.
+Marie is the Vareille children’s representative on the Board, a 2-year position that rotates among 4 siblings—Olivier, Marie, Clément and Paul.